 To encourage the hive to stay home, you give the queen room to lay.
 Feeding itself can trigger swarming as the bees plug the brood nest full of syrup honey.
 And once the maples bloom…

 …the nectar really starts flowing into strong hives.
-You will be watching your hive very closely, inspecting weekly to check that your queen has room to lay and that the bees are not putting up queen cells.
-A queen cell can form and hatch in 16 days at the outside, so vigilance is required.
+You will be watching your hive very closely, inspecting weekly (weekly, I repeat weekly!!!) to check that your queen has room to lay and that the bees are not putting up queen cells.
+A queen cell can form and the bees can swarm in SEVEN DAYS (they swarm soon after the queen cells are capped), so vigilance is required.

 You will be giving the bees honey supers so they can cure the nectar flowing into the hive (in a good year you will get a nice crop of spring honey!), making sure the hive is well ventilated.
 You can do controlled splits, such that the swarm impulse is directed by the beekeeper to generate a new colony, and in such a way that either the original colony is left strong for the honey flow, or the new colony is, just as the flow starts, reunited with the old colony.
 There are many, many approaches to spring splits for swarm control.

 As a new beekeeper I was taught to inhibit swarming by taking out of a booming spring hive a few frames of bees, brood and fresh eggs, to put them in a nuc box with some honey/pollen stores, feed and let them raise a new queen from those fresh eggs.
 The variation on that theme was to wait till you see queen cells and pull those out to hatch in nuc boxes with a couple of frames of bees to take care of them…one queen cell and two frames of bees per nuc box.
 These methods worked, but not quite as intended.
 The original, strong hive still swarmed, and you were left to deal with the new colonies…and most of us have a finite amount of room and time for more colonies.